KMD Brands: History

 Kathmandu was founded by John Pawson and Jan Cameron in 1987 following their sale of the ALP Sports Clothing label.
 The company set up its first retail outlets in Australia, whilst manufacturing most of its original clothing range in New Zealand.
 Bernard Wicht, owner of Alpine Accoutrements, had been the main manufacturer for ALP Sports but continued to manufacture for Kathmandu and also partnered with Penny Hazard to set up the Bivouac chain of stores in New Zealand.
 In 1992 Kathmandu, having established a strong operation in Australia (with stores in Sydney, Melbourne, Brisbane and Canberra) re-entered the New Zealand retail marketplace, purchasing Alps Sports from its receivers and brought in Bernard Wicht to join John Pawson and Jan Cameron as a third shareholder.

 In 2006, Quadrant Private Equity bought the company for NZ$275 million, after Cameron had previously sold half of her business.
 Wicht was the owner of both the Fairydown and Macpac brands until 2015.

 Kathmandu was listed on the Australian and New Zealand stock exchanges in November 2009.
-From 2017 to 2019, Kathmandu had naming rights for the Coast to Coast race in New Zealand.

-Kathmandu announced the purchase of Oboz Footwear in March 2018.
-Oboz is an outdoor footwear brand based in Montana, U.S. Its marketing stresses sustainability and product innovation, such as through its support for like Trees for the Future and Small Woods, which both advocate for sustainable forestry.
+Kathmandu announced the purchase of Oboz in March 2018.
+In October 2019, Kathmandu announced it would buy 100% of Australian surf brand Rip Curl for A$350m.
+In March 2022, Kathmandu Holdings was rebranded KMD Brands.

+Environmental, Social, and Governance Strategy

+KMD Brands and each of its brands are Certified B Corporations.
+Kathmandu became a Certified B Corporation in 2019 and the brand recertified as part of Group in 2023 alongside Rip Curl and Oboz.
+The Group considers the United Nations' Sustainable Development Goals in its ESG strategy and reporting, which underpins all business activities.

+In FY25, KMD Brands was recognised by Australian media publication Ragtrader for its ESG leadership and continued commitment to excellence within the outdoor and lifestyle apparel industry.